anwala/teaching-web-science/fall-2022/syllabus.md

 ## Course Policies

-### Email/Blackboard
+### Piazza

-Each student must check email and the class **Coming soon** daily.
-You should use our class **Coming soon** to ask and answer general course-related questions.
-I will use **Coming soon** to notify you about important updates (assignment deadline changes, office hours cancellations, etc.).
+Each student must check the class Piazza (DATA 440) daily.
+You should use our class Piazza forum to ask and answer general course-related questions.
+I will use Piazza to notify you about important updates (assignment deadline changes, office hours cancellations, etc.).

 ### Participation

 Regularly stay involved in class activities.
-This includes checking the **Coming soon** for announcements, submitting assignments on time, and responding to discussion posts in a timely manner.
+This includes checking Piazza for announcements, submitting assignments on time, and responding to discussion posts in a timely manner.

 ### Seeking Help

-The course **Coming soon** should be your first reference for questions about the class.
-If you have questions about the course requirements or materials, post your questions using the class **Coming soon**.
+The course Piazza forum should be your first reference for questions about the class.
+If you have questions about the course requirements or materials, post your questions on Piazza.
 For extra help, attend [office hours](https://alexandernwala.com/contact/).

 ### [Student Accessibility Services](https://www.wm.edu/offices/deanofstudents/services/studentaccessibilityservices/)